datagrovecr/website/docs/about/index.md

 </div>

 <div class="table-col-two">
-<h5><a href="mailto:andres.villalobos@datagrove.com">Andrés Villalobos</a>, Trainee Developer</h5><p>Andrés is pursuing a technical degree in software engineering from Universidad Cenfotec.
+<h5><a href="mailto:andres.villalobos@datagrove.com">Andrés Villalobos</a>, Student Developer</h5><p>Andrés is pursuing a technical degree in software engineering from Universidad Cenfotec.
 He joined the Datagrove Costa Rica team to learn a variety of different skills, and also because he believes in the company's mission to make software engineering accessible to anyone.
 Andrés sees the potential for technology to modernize processes, and close gaps in education and for small businesses.</p>
 </div>

 </div>

 </div>

 </div>